anb94/Canary/README.md

 ```bash
 ~/Canary/correct-plinkfiles.sh -d ~/dbgap/WHI/SHARE_dataset -d ~/dbgap/WHI/SHARE_dataset -n SHARE -o ~/dbgap/WHI/SHARE_dataset
 ```
+### Final Steps

+Once you have followed the above steps, you need to update the sex information in the genotype files.
+You can perform this step using the phenotype file generated earlier and PLINK's update-sex command.

 ###  Canary Logo Credit
 Canary logo was creating using an original image from <a href="https://www.vecteezy.com/free-vector/nature">Nature Vectors by Vecteezy</a>.